nicoaws/nt-03-resources-links/README.md

-# AWS London Summit  - Building hybrid network connectivity with AWS (NET-201)
+# AWS London Summit  - Simplify and scale your hybrid global networking with AWS (NET-201)

 ## Resources